-Phase II of the operation is required to produce at least \$18.6 million in new payroll for the 12-month period ending December 31, 2018.
+Phase II of the operation was required to produce at least \$18.6 million in new payroll for the 12month period ending December 31, 2018.
 ConAgra generated \$15.1 million in new payroll during this period, missing the performance requirement.
 ConAgra's next obligation includes \$19.0 million in new payroll for the 12-month period ending December 31, 2019.

 As of the report date, ConAgra was meeting about 81 percent of the payroll obligation specified in the CEA.
-LED will request the company reimburse the State (in accordance with CEA clawback provisions) due to the company's underperformance in 2018.
+Subsequent to the reporting period, LED received payment for the clawback resulting from the company's underperformance in Project Year 2018.